infominer33/infominer33.github.io/_posts/2020-11-12-making-a-comeback.md

 [![](/assets/img/identosphere-blogcatcher.png)](https://identosphere.net/blogcatcher)

-[Identosphere Blogcatcher](https://identosphere.net/blogcatcher) ([source](https://github.com/identosphere/planetid-reboot)) is a feed aggregator for personal blogs of people who've been working in digital identity through the years, inspired by the original [Planet Identity](https://web.archive.org/web/20161029051802/http://planetidentity.org/).
+[Identosphere Blogcatcher](https://identosphere.net/blogcatcher) ([source](https://github.com/identosphere/planetid-reboot)) is a feed aggregator for personal blogs of people who've been working on digital identity through the years, inspired by the original [Planet Identity](https://web.archive.org/web/20161029051802/http://planetidentity.org/).

 We also have a page for [companies](https://identosphere.net/blogcatcher/companies/), and another for [organizations](https://identosphere.net/blogcatcher/organizations/) working in the field.